 This is what makes a ‘passage through the act’ radical – it catapults Lina beyond the boundaries that up to this point had determined her social and mental existence.

 This is also what makes a ‘passage through the act’ desperate since it can never be known fully in advance what you are committing yourself to, what you have suddenly become.

 (The young woman who fell from a bridge paid for this undoubtedly serious attempt at suicide with a considerable time on her back in bed, though fortunately little permanent damage was done.)

-Lina responds, it doesn’t matter, it doesn’t matter.
+Lina tells Johnny, it doesn’t matter, it doesn’t matter.